 The new regime will apply for disposals made on or after April 6, 2020 – so just over a year before these changes come in.

-Having to report and make a provisional payment just 30 days after disposal seems far too short a reporting window for taxpayers and their advisers who have the unenviable job of putting together the provisional computations including details such as original cost, incidental costs on acquisition, enhancements etc, which is difficult – especially if the property has been owned for many years.
+Having to report and make a provisional payment just 30 days after disposal seems far too short a reporting window for taxpayers and their advisers who have the unenviable job of putting together the provisional computations including details such as original cost, incidental costs on acquisition, enhancements, etc, which is difficult – especially if the property has been owned for many years.
 Exemptions to provisional reporting, however, do apply where there is no CGT to pay such as:

-- Where any losses or annual exemption are sufficient to cover the gain.
+1. When there is a ‘no-gain/no-loss’ transaction such as between spouses and civil partners.2.
+Where the gain is covered by private residence relief.3.
+Where any losses or annual exemption are sufficient to cover the gain.

-Other imperfections are that there is no facility to reduce CGT payments on account (that is, get some of the provisional CGT back) if the taxpayer makes a capital loss later in the tax year – clearly the government is not too concerned about inconveniencing taxpayers here.
+Other imperfections are that there is no facility to reduce CGT payments on account (that is, get some of the provisional CGT back) if the taxpayer makes a capital loss later in the tax year – clearly, the government is not too concerned about inconveniencing taxpayers here.
 In essence, this is all about getting the same money more quickly into the avaricious hands of the Exchequer!
 What’s new?